JunjieHuang2002/Doctor-Darwin/README.md

 An AI medical diagnostic specialist with memory and persistent storage.

+## Important

+This project is for learning only, please do not use it in production environment.

 ## Requirements

 - At least 8GB GPU memory, 12GB is recommended